whywaita/rfid-poker/README.md

 ### ui

-Ths ui is a Next.js application that runs on a client.
+This ui is a Next.js application that runs on a client.

 [ui](./ui) directory is a Next.js application.